1919 Quebec prohibition referendum: Question asked

-The results of the vote
+Results

-178,112 persons (78.62%) voted in favour of the proposal, while 48,433 (21.38%) voted against; proposal was therefore passed with a majority of 129,679 votes.
+178,112 persons (78.62%) voted in favour of the proposal, while 48,433 (21.38%) voted against; the proposal was therefore passed with a majority of 129,679 votes.
 The analysis of the vote by riding reveals that all voted in favour except for seven: Pontiac, Compton, Dorchester, Huntingdon, Brome, Stanstead and Richmond.

-The result of the vote was that the subsequent prohibition law which became effective on May 1, 1919 only applied to spirits.
-The victory of the "moderate" prohibitionists over the "radicals" did not have immediate repercussion on the legal sale of alcohol for in 1919, 90% of Quebec municipalities were prohibiting its sale locally.
+The result of the vote was that the subsequent prohibition law which became effective on May 1, 1919, applied only to spirits.
+The victory of the "moderate" prohibitionists over the "radicals" did not have immediate repercussion on the legal sale of alcohol for in 1919: 90% of Quebec municipalities were prohibiting its sale locally.
 Indeed, Trois-Rivières, Lévis, Lachine, Sainte-Agathe, Louiseville, Sainte-Rose and Terrebonne had voted for local prohibition in 1915, while Quebec City had done the same on October 4, 1917.
 All these regulations had to be rescinded, one municipality at a time.

-Prohibition was finally abolished on May 1, 1921 when the Alcoholic Beverages Act creating the Commission des liqueurs du Québec entered into force.
+Prohibition was finally abolished on May 1, 1921, when the Alcoholic Beverages Act creating the entered into force.